Arif Mardin

 Arif Mardin (March 15, 1932 – June 25, 2006) was a Turkish-American music producer, who worked with hundreds of artists across many different styles of music, including jazz, rock, soul, disco and country.
 He worked at Atlantic Records for over 30 years, as producer, arranger, studio manager, and vice president, before moving to EMI and serving as vice president and general manager of Manhattan Records.

-Mardin's collaborations include working with The Rascals, Queen, John Prine, the Bee Gees, Hall & Oates, Anita Baker, Aretha Franklin, Dionne Warwick, Donny Hathaway, Roberta Flack, Bette Midler, Michael Crawford, Chaka Khan, Laura Nyro, Ringo Starr, Carly Simon, Phil Collins, Daniel Rodriguez, and Norah Jones.
-Mardin was awarded eleven Grammy Awards and has eighteen nominations.
+Mardin worked with artists including the Rascals, Queen, Melissa Manchester, John Prine, the Bee Gees, Hall & Oates, Anita Baker, Aretha Franklin, Dionne Warwick, Donny Hathaway, Roberta Flack, Bette Midler, Michael Crawford, Chaka Khan, Howard Jones, Laura Nyro, Ringo Starr, Carly Simon, Phil Collins, Daniel Rodriguez, and Norah Jones.
+Mardin was awarded 12 Grammy Awards and has 18 nominations.

 Biography

 Early life

 Mardin was born in Istanbul into a renowned family that included statesmen, diplomats and leaders in the civic, military and business sectors of the Ottoman Empire and the Turkish Republic.
 His father was co-owner in a petroleum gas station chain.

 Mardin grew up listening to the likes of Bing Crosby and Glenn Miller.
 Through his sister he met jazz critic Cuneyt Sermet, who turned him onto this music and eventually became his mentor.
 After graduating from Istanbul University in Economics and Commerce, Mardin studied at the London School of Economics.
 Influenced by his sister's music records and jazz, he was also an accomplished orchestrator and arranger, but he never intended to pursue a career in music.

 However, his fate changed in 1956 after meeting the American jazz musicians Dizzy Gillespie and Quincy Jones at a concert in Ankara.
-He sent three demo compositions to his friend Tahir Sur who worked at a radio station in America.
+He sent three demo compositions to his friend Tahir Sur who worked at a radio station in the United States.
 Sur took these compositions to Quincy Jones and Mardin became the first recipient of the Quincy Jones Scholarship at the Berklee College of Music in Boston.
 In 1958 he and his fiancé Latife moved from Istanbul to Boston.
 After graduating in 1961, he taught at Berklee for one year and then moved to New York City to try his luck.
 Arif Mardin was later made a trustee of Berklee and was awarded an honorary doctorate.